Hero image background

 Along with the 10 schools in Canada, general dentistry programs accredited by the countries' respective commissions/councils in the US, Australia, New Zealand, and Ireland, are also accredited by the CDAC.
 Therefore, if you completed an accredited dental degree program outside of Canada but in one of those four countries, you can follow the same certification process outlined below.

-The NDEB exam will consist of 2 components where each require a minimum test equated and re-scaled score of 75 to pass and can be taken up to a maximum of 3 times:
+As of 2025, the NDEB exam is an assessment of your competencies as a dentist in the domains of assessment and diagnosis, treatment planning, clinical decision making, and professionalism where a minimum test equated and re-scaled score of 75 is required to pass.
+The NDEB can be taken up to a maximum of 3 times:

 • Single-answer multiple choice questions

-• Assesses your basic and clinical science knowledge + judgmen
+• Assesses your basic and clinical science knowledge + judgment

 • Single-answer and multi-answer multiple choice questions + constructed response questions